Kansas Online Drivers Education Facts

 Once you turn 17 and you’ve had your restricted drivers license for six months, you’re all set to apply for your Kansas unrestricted drivers license.
 When you go to the DMV, you will need to provide proof of your identity and show that you’ve completed all 50 hours of your supervised driving time.
 You’ll also need to pass a vision test and a road test as well as pay any necessary fees to get your license.

-If you want to get your license, then an online Kansas drivers ed course will help you gain the knowledge you need to do so.
+If you want to get your license, then I Drive Safely’s supplemental Kansas drivers ed course will help you gain the knowledge you need to do so.
 A good education is key, and here you get it all!
 There’s no need to set foot in a classroom, either.
 With I Drive Safely you get convenience and solid service all rolled into one excellent experience.
 With interactivity built into each course and right at your fingertips, you have all the tools you need to get past that driving exam and get on the road to wherever your heart desires (as long as you have parental permission).

 Your Safety is Important